jacobrosenthal/rust-training-aimldevfest-2019/src/iterators.md

 }
 ```

 Note nothing was printed.
-The `map` wasnt run.
+The `map()` wasnt run.
 It's not until its consumed when it will finally run that code.
-It turns out the `for` loop and `println!` both consume so we hadn't noticed yet.
+It turns out the `for in` loop and `println!` both consume so we hadn't noticed yet

 -```text
 warning: unused `Map` that must be used